chribonn/docX2csv/README.md

 ### Operation

 Text that will be used in the index needs to be properly assigned a Style.
 The formatting of the Style does not impact the performance of *docX2csv*.
-This means that visually different Styles may be visually the same and changing the format of the Style will not alter the operation of *docX2csv*.
+This means that different Styles may be visually identical and changing the format of the Style will not alter the operation of *docX2csv*.

 ## Conclusion